JoelFrancisco/JoelFrancisco/README.md

 # Hello!

-I'm Joel, a student in software development.
+I'm Joel, a software development student.
 My main focus is python, but also do some C.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JoelFrancisco)]